iTwin/itwin-cli/docs/itwin101.md

 - 🕓 Inspect previous states
 - ⚖️ Compare two versions to highlight changed elements

-Named versions allow you to identify and save key milestones, such as design freezes, review submissions, final approvals, etc.
+Changesets can be tagged as **named versions** that allow you to identify and save key milestones, such as design freezes, review submissions, final approvals, etc.

 This not only supports tracking and review but also enables advanced visualization and automation possibilities.